 Knowledge now circulates relatively frictionlessly at much larger distances than in the past.
 For example, there are various ways to measure the importance of local knowledge in patents - what they choose to cite, what kinds of combinations of technology they embody, and what words they include.
 As documented in the article “Increasingly distant knowledge spillovers”, all three of these indicate the localization of knowledge is fading.
 The article “An example of successful innovation by distributed teams: academia” also documents a similar line of evidence in academic work.

 Why is this happening?
-Obviously a big part of this is the internet.
-The article “The internet and access to distant ideas” reviews a few studies that look at the impact of the early roll-out of the internet.
+Obviously a big part of this is falling communication costs, especially with respect to the internet.
+The article “The internet, the postal service, and access to distant ideas” looks at the early roll-out of the internet and declines in the cost of corresponding over mail in the 1800s.
 Internet access appears to have enabled more collaboration between geographically distant firms, and more citation of each geographically distant work by colleagues.
 Or consider the article “Free knowledge and innovation”, which was discussed earlier as a justification for why cities have typically enjoyed a learning advantage - they were the places were physical libraries were.
 But the era of the physical library is over.
-The same article also shows how, today, wikipedia exerts a detectable influence on the direction of innovation, and how the local advantage of having a patent depository library disappeared once searchable online databases came into being.
+The same article also shows how, today, wikipedia exerts a detectable influence on the direction of innovation.

 What about the tacit knowledge that has historically resided primarily in people’s heads?
 Well, digital technology - think videos, simulations, interactive software, and augmented reality - can also expand precisely what kinds of knowledge are codifiable (Burja 2019, Whitaker 2021).
 Moreover, even if tacit knowledge largely resides in the heads of experts, the internet (and travel) makes those heads accessible even if you don’t live nearby.
 The article “Planes, trains, automobiles, and innovation” looks at a few studies that document improved transport links facilitate more collaboration between geographically distant places.
 More generally, as discussed in “Why proximity matters: who you know”, studies of collaboration between distant coauthors and citations of distant ideas suggests that while cities seem important for helping people form these connections, once they are formed the benefits of those relationships - in terms of learning - seem to be quite robust to distance.